 However, there is one major difference.
 True wireless earphones have two independent earpieces that are not connected physically.

-Each earphone also has an amplifier to boost the audio signal so that it properly drives the drivers and a DAC if digital-to-analog conversion is required.
+Each earphone also has an amplifier to boost the audio signal to properly drive the drivers and a DAC if digital-to-analog conversion is required.

 This is different from most “normal” wireless headphones, which have a single receiver and decode the stereo audio signal from the carrier signal before sending the appropriate channels to the appropriate drivers.

-The Bang & Olufsen Beoplay E8 (link to compare prices on Amazon and B&H Photo/Video) are an example of true wireless Bluetooth earphones:
+The Bang & Olufsen Beoplay E8 are an example of true wireless Bluetooth earphones: